Aviation in Lisbon: the Airport and Airlines

 Getting to/from the Airport

-An Aero Bus service is run by Carris. it has two routes:
+An Aero Bus service is run by Carris.
+In 2019 it had three routes:

 Lisbon taxis are plentiful and relatively cheap though charges are rising.
 There is railed taxi-rank immediately outside the arrivals hall; it is usually overseen by a police/ security man.
 Although queues can be lengthy, the taxis are so plentiful that the waiting time is generally short.
 A few taxis are painted black with a turquoise-green roof, whilst newer vehicles are all-over caramel.
 All bear a small white lozenge with the word TAXI in black capital letters.
 Extra is charged for luggage.
 For further fares information, see the Lisbon Taxis page.